Do You Need to Diversify Your Bonds?

 Sounds great, right?
 But you’ll run into some limits.

-The big one is that holding foreign bonds exposes you to added volatility in the form of currency exposure, and that can wreak havoc on your portfolio (remember, bonds are supposed to be the boring one, not the wild card).
+The big one is that holding foreign bonds exposes you to added volatility in the form of currency exposure, which can wreak havoc on your portfolio (remember, bonds are supposed to be the boring one, not the wild card).

 - We have to pay to hedge our currency exposure.
 Someone is holding that currency risk, and they’re not going to do it for free, which puts a drag on the returns of foreign bonds.
 In other words, if you’re going to buy a foreign bond, make sure the differential makes it worth your time.